 The initiative to realize a decarbonized society is one of the basic policies of "VIORB 2030," our long-term management vision.

 In addition, we are continuing to perform scenario analysis to identify the GHG emissions of the Group, and we are making efforts to reduce these emissions.

-Target scope Seika Corporation and the four subsidiaries, Nippon Da Ltd., and Tsurumi (Europe) GmbH, were selected for ana Company's consolidated net sales and operating incom Aggregation target $CO_2$ emissions (Scopes 1 and 2 and part of Scope 3) Emission factors Electric Power Japan: Use emission factors by electric utility (adjuste Overseas: Use CO2 emission factors by country accord Other Use the "List of Calculation Methods and Emission Factors
+Target scope Seika Corporation and the four subsidiaries, Nippon Daiya Valve Co., Ltd., Shikishimakiki Corporation, Seika Daiya Engine Co., Ltd., and Tsurumi (Europe) GmbH, were selected for analysis.
+The above analyzed companies account for more than 90% of the Company's consolidated net sales and operating income.
+Aggregation target CO 2 emissions (Scopes 1 and 2 and part of Scope 3) Emission factors Electric Power Japan: Use emission factors by electric utility (adjusted emission factors) Overseas: Use CO2 emission factors by country according to the International Energy Agency (IEA) Other Use the "List of Calculation Methods and Emission Factors" for GHG emissions published by the Ministry of the Environment